×

 When we asked expats and global nomads about the quality of medical care in Boquete, they replied:

-"Many doctors live in our town and the facilities are quite adequate for expat healthcare," commented one expat living in Boquete, Panama.
+"Many doctors live in our town and the facilities are quite adequate for expat healthcare," remarked one expat living in Boquete.

 Are healthcare and health insurance expensive in Boquete?

 "Healthcare and health insurance in Boquete are generally considered to be quite affordable.
 The cost of medical care is much lower than in the United States, and the quality of care is generally good.
-Health insurance is also available at a reasonable cost, and many expats choose to purchase it to ensure they have access to quality medical care," commented one expat who moved to Boquete.
+Health insurance is also available at a reasonable cost, and many expats choose to purchase it to ensure they have access to quality medical care," wrote one expat living in Boquete.

 Kovalenko & Vera Attorneys at Law in Panama